Amsterdam/zaken-backend/docs/architecture.md

 # Architecture
 This section documents the architecture of the project.
 It includes proposal and legacy abstractions of how the project is built up.
 Keep in mind that the proposal is still work in progress and subject to change.
-Not all details or included, but it serves to give a general idea about how our system works and how all components are connected.
+Not all details are included, but it serves to give a general idea about how our system works and how all components are connected.

 ## Proposal
-The following image is a proposal of the architecture and the direction this project currently is heading in.
+The following image is a proposal of the architecture and the direction this project is currently heading in.

 ![Voorstel Architectuur](https://github.com/Amsterdam/zaken-backend/blob/master/docs/architecture_proposal.png)